tradex-app/TradeX-chart/src/docs/src/content/docs/reference/00_introduction.md

 ## Concepts

-For those wishing to render their own custom data to the chart their are two basic concepts to understand: Indicators and Overlays.
+For those wishing to render their own custom data to the chart, there are two basic concepts to understand: **Indicators** and **Overlays**.

+### Overlays

-**Overlays** (layers) are the basic building blocks of the chart panes (price history), time (X Axis), price (Y Axis).
+**Overlays** (layers) are the basic building blocks of the chart panes (price history), time (X Axis), and price (Y Axis).

-Overlays are use to represent time or price related data, or other arbitrary things.
-For instance, the grid lines representing time and price on the chart are Overlays.
+Overlays are used to represent time or price-related data, or other arbitrary elements.
+For instance, the grid lines representing time and price on the chart are overlays.

+### Indicators

-**Indicators** are Indicators are meant to be an algorithmic analysis of price data, and thus have their own dataset.
+**Indicators** are meant to be an algorithmic analysis of price data, and thus have their own dataset.

-They are a superset of Overlays, meaning they have extended functionality. ``Class Indicator extends Overlay``
+They are a superset of overlays, meaning they have extended functionality: `Class Indicator extends Overlay`

-Indicators can have their own separate chart pane, eg. RSI, have a legend, which provide the values readout, and display controls.
+Indicators can have their own separate chart pane (e.g., RSI), a legend which provides value readouts, and display controls.